Start9Labs/docs/src/user-manual/installing-services.md

 StartOS comes preloaded with two default registries: (1) The Start9 Registry and (2) the Community Registry.

 Services in the Start9 Registry are vouched for, recommended, supported, and maintained by Start9.
 Services in the Community Registry are not.
-For a more detailed explanation of the Registry framework, check out this short <a href="https://blog.start9.com/start9-marketplace-strategy" target="_blank">blog post</a>.
+For a more detailed explanation of the Registry framework, check out this short [blog post](https://blog.start9.com/start9-marketplace-strategy).

 To install a service from the marketplace, simply visit the Marketplace, select a service, and click "Install".